Access-Rend/newcsman/imports/curl/docs/INSTALL.md

 When building curl for Android it's recommended to use a Linux environment since using curl's `configure` script is the easiest way to build curl for Android.
-Before you can build curl for Android, you need to install the Android NDK first.
+Before you can build curl for Android, you need to install the Android NDK first_sentence.
 This can be done using the SDK Manager that is part of Android Studio.
 Once you have installed the Android NDK, you need to figure out where it has been installed and then set up some environment variables before launching `configure`.
 On macOS, those variables could look like this to compile